Avalanche blaze past Knights 7-1 in penalty-filled Game 1 - WHIZ News

 Game 2 is Wednesday in Denver.

-Rantanen got things going with a first-period goal to energize a crowd that was recently expanded to 10,500 fans.
+Rantanen got things going with a first-period goal to energize a crowd that was recently expanded to 10,500 fans (official attendance was 10,489).
 They saw Philipp Grubauer finish with 24 saves and 11 Colorado players record an assist.

 Then, there was a whole lot of pushing and shoving.